smartchicago/foodborne/README.md

 ### Production

-The live is hosted on [Heroku](http://heroku.com), and can be found at [http://foodborne.smartchicagoapps.org/](http://foodborne.smartchicagoapps.org/).
+The live site is hosted on [Heroku](http://heroku.com), and can be found at [http://foodborne.smartchicagoapps.org/](http://foodborne.smartchicagoapps.org/).
 All api keys are set and retrieved using [Heroku's config variables](https://devcenter.heroku.com/articles/config-vars).